Cloud-IV/Quake4-Modifications/README.md

-Exercise 1 required a modification to the rifle/machine gun weapon in Quake 4 to "do something crazy".
-It also served as an introductory exercise to using Git and Visual Studio for modifying Quake 4.
+A repository containting the sources files for Quake 4 and branches dedicated to various modifications of Quake 4.

+(Branch) Exercise 1: Modification of the rifle weapon to do something crazy.